typedin/altestnate.nvim/README.md

 This plugin registers the commands and sets up key mappings after the plugin is initialized.
 Typically called after setup().
 Commands:

-    :CreateProjectionsFile – Creates a projections file.
+    :ToggleAlternate        – Toggle between the alternate file.
-    :EditProjectionsFile – Opens the projections file for editing.
+    :SplitOpenAlternate     – Open the alternate file in a vertical split.
-    :ToggleAlternate – Switches between the alternate file.
+    :AddProjection          - Add a projection to the projections file :EditProjectionsFile    – Edit the projections file.
-    :SplitOpenAlternate – Opens the alternate file in a new vertical split.
+    :CreateProjectionsFile  – Create a projections file.

 ## Contributing